-EPISODE 30 - ALEX WEBB - Stills Photographer (5 replies and 1 comment)
+EPISODE 30 - ALEX WEBB - Stills Photographer (6 replies and 3 comments)

 Team Deakins does something different with this episode.
 We took the opportunity to talk to an extraordinary visual talent who is NOT a part of movie production.
 He is a well known still photographer and someone we are great admirers of.
 It was great to talk with him about his work, what he thinks is important in photographer, how he approaches his work, the importance of color in his work, what pictures can mean and the role of serendipity in great photographs.
 It’s an immersive dive into creating visuals.

 Please post further questions and discussion below.

 Something I've wondered for a while now Roger, if you had stuck with stills photography instead of moving over to motion pictures would you have applied to or become a member of Magnum Photos at some point?

 I don't think you 'apply' to Magnum.
 You have to be invited.
 I often wonder if I would have been any good as a photojournalist.
 Next time!

 That may have been the case in the past but now Magnum Photos does portfolio submissions once a year before their AGM.
 Though, if you're being invited by an existing member(s) your odds would be better.